it3xl/git-repo-sync/README.md

 You can do whatever you want with such branches from both remote sides (repositories).<br/>
 In case of commit conflicts, any newest commit will win.<br/>
 You can relocate branches to any position, delete and move them back in history if you run **git-repo-sync** regularly.<br/>

-Use the following variable to limit synced branches.
+Use the following variable to limit branches synchronized by this strategy.

     victim_branches_prefix=@